-Time and effort are involved in notifying customers of a data breach, as well as devising offers of discounts or credit card monitoring in order to placate these customers and hopefully retain their future business.
+Time and effort are involved in notifying customers of a data breach, as well as devising offers of discounts or credit card monitoring to placate these customers and hopefully retain their future business.

 Any response to a cyber attack will likely involve a system-wide overhaul of security (new software and infrastructure, training staff in new procedures, etc.).
 Also, many merchant service arrangements stipulate that the business owner is liable for the costs of a forensic investigation, reissuing of credit cards, and other related costs.

 Depending on the size and scope of a business, it may be necessary in the wake of a cyber attack to hire a crisis management firm to help rebuild the damaged brand.

-Clearly, the scale of potential damage is more than most small businesses can sustain without proper insurance coverage.
+The scale of potential damage is more than most small businesses can sustain without proper insurance coverage.
 The 2021 Hiscox Small Business Cyber Risk Report found that many businesses experienced more than one cyber attack in the past year, and 1 in 6 businesses said an attack threatened their survival.
 For these reasons alone, cyber liability insurance is well worth considering for your business, both as part of a comprehensive information security plan and in tandem with your regular business insurance and employment liability policies.